pythonnz/pdfbaker/docs/overview.md

 Use SVG to create documents that need precise positioning, complex layouts with overlapping elements, specific fonts or custom shapes:

-- Posters
+- Posters and flyers
-- Prospectuses
+- Marketing materials (brochures, prospectuses)
-- Fancy reports
+- Fancy reports and certificates
+- Any document requiring precise design control

 Configuring and editing content in plaintext YAML files is great if you create the same types of documents again and again.

 Use pdfbaker as a command line tool or Python libary.

+## When not to use pdfbaker

+- When you need something other than PDF
+- When flexible document flow is more important than precise positioning

+You may want to consider using an Office Suite, HTML/CSS, Markdown or a text-first tool like LaTex, even if your end result is exported to PDF.

 ## Advanced features